dxps/cognitive/readme.md

 Launch the app using `./run-dev.sh`.

 In case of compilation error that remain hidden behind Dioxus CLI, run `cargo check --features server,web` to reveal them.

+For further development, as previously mentioned, make sure you have `./run_css.sh` running, to pick up the newly used Tailwind CSS utility classes.